top of page

 12 Bible Movie Adaptations for Easter & Passover: The King of Kings & The Passion of the Christ

-In honor of Good Friday, today I look at The Passion of the Christ, one of the most unflinching depictions of Jesus' suffering, and The King of Kings, a very interesting exploration of Jesus' kingship.
+In honor of Good Friday, in today's post I look at The Passion of the Christ, one of the most unflinching depictions of Jesus' suffering, and The King of Kings, a very interesting exploration of Jesus' kingship.
 As I note below, they contrast significantly with the more direct gospel adaptations I looked at yesterday.
-They are both short form storytelling, however, and so tomorrow, I'll finish my tour of Gospel and Passover adaptations by looking at longer form adaptations made for TV.
+In my next post, I'll finish my tour of Gospel and Passover adaptations by looking at long-form adaptations made for TV.

 Photo from: https://www.imdb.com/title/tt0335345/mediaviewer/rm778452224